Moreya: Moriya and Yatsukao / Ganigawara

-A folk version of the story portrays Yatsukao, alias 'Ganigawara no Chōja' (蟹河原の長者), as a chieftain and horse breeder whose might and influence rivaled that of Moreya, one of the powerful chiefs of the region.
-After Moreya swore fealty to Takeminakata after his defeat, Ganigawara held Moreya in contempt for surrendering to the foreign invader and had servants publicly revile him as a coward.
+A version of the story as retold by local author Nogiku Imai portrays Yatsukao, alias 'Ganigawara no Chōja' (蟹河原の長者), as a chieftain and horse breeder whose might and influence rivaled that of Moreya (Note: Imai's preferred reading of 洩矢.), one of the powerful chiefs of the region.
+After Moreya swore fealty to Takeminakata after his defeat, Ganigawara held Moreya in contempt for choosing to surrender and had his servants publicly revile him as a coward.
 Although their insults went unheeded at first, Ganigawara's men eventually resorted to violence, shooting arrows at the palace Moreya and other deities were erecting for Takeminakata.
 In retaliation, Takeminakata raised up an army and launched an all-out attack against Ganigawara with Moreya at his side.
 Ganigawara, mortally wounded by an arrow in the ensuing skirmish, repents in his deathbed and entrusts his youngest daughter to Takeminakata.
 Takeminakata gives her hand in marriage to a god who was injured by Ganigawara's messengers while guarding his palace.

 The rain god of Mount Moriya

 A hokora (fenced by a barricade) in the eastern peak of Mount Moriya dedicated to the deity 'Moriya Daijin', commonly identified with Mononobe no Moriya.
-The hokora was once the target of ritual desecration by locals whenever rain was needed.
+The hokora was formerly subjected to ritual desecration by locals when rain was needed.

 Behind the Upper Shrine, straddling the border between the cities of Suwa and Ina, stands the 1,650 metre-high Mount Moriya.
 On its eastern peak stands a miniature shrine or hokora enshrining a deity referred to in old documents as 'Moriya Daijin' (守矢大臣 or 守矢大神).
-This god is identified with either the Moriya of Suwa legend or the deified Mononobe no Moriya, who is worshiped in a shrine on the opposite (southern) side of the mountain, in the town of Takatō (part of Ina City).
-Indeed, the hokora is considered to be this shrine's oku (no) miya (奥宮, lit. "inner shrine" or "rear shrine" (Note: Certain Shinto shrines - especially those dedicated to mountain deities - are composed of two or more sanctuaries, one of which, the satomiya (里宮, lit. "village shrine"), is located in or near civilization, with the other, the okumiya, being situated in a remote location such as higher up the mountain.)).
+The deity has been identified either with the Moriya of Suwa legend or the deified Mononobe no Moriya.
+The latter is enshrined on the southern side of the mountain at a shrine in the former town of Takatō (now part of Ina), whose shrine regards the summit hokora as its oku-no-miya (奥宮, lit. "inner shrine" or "rear shrine" (Note: Certain Shinto shrines - especially those dedicated to mountain deities - are composed of two or more sanctuaries, one of which, the satomiya (里宮, lit. "village shrine"), is located in or near civilization, with the other, the okumiya, being situated in a remote location such as higher up the mountain.)).

 Moriya Daijin is considered to be a weather deity who causes rain to fall when angered.
 Local rainmaking rituals once involved provoking the god into sending rain by vandalizing the hokora or throwing it down the mountain side.

 Popular belief holds that rain falls whenever clouds gather around the mountain top.
-A local folk song advises people to prepare to mow the fields whenever the following signs of incoming rain are observed:
+A folk song advises people to prepare to mow the fields whenever the following signs of incoming rain are observed: